 The thing with saving, is that nothing is a secret.
 It’s the having the information in one easy, accessible, place that makes the difference.
-What I’ve outlined here isn’t ground breaking news, but it’s a collection of tips on how to save money, stay focused, and be brave with your ambitions, from different experts in the field (and who better to listen to than the experts) pulled into one space to just make your life that bit easier.
+We've collected some top tips on how to save money, stay focused, and be brave with your ambitions from different experts in the field (and who better to listen to than the experts?)

 Ingvar Kamprad, 90-year-old founder of super company IKEA, knows something about making money, and saving money.
 He is currently worth US$3.4 billion.
 In this article what he really attributes his fortune to, is understanding the true value of a krone.
 Understanding exactly what it takes to earn one, and exactly what it can buy you.
 The philosophy being, that if you know how hard it is to earn something, you will work harder to save it and make it go as far as you can.